ThomasBleijendaal/umbraco-custom-section/docs/custom_controllers.md

 Now that this is working all correctly, we can reflect a bit on how some of the examples I have shown.
 I have tried to demonstrate how to do various things in Umbraco, to make them work with Umbraco, and how to use some of the features Umbraco provides.
-But most of these examples are very basic and simplistic and not the best practices when building an application in Angular or ASP.NET.
-It was also not really my goal of demonstrating best practices, but more get you started with custom pages in Umbraco, and not cloud the examples with a lot of Angular and ASP.NET boilerplate.
+But most of these examples are very basic and simplistic and are not the best practices when building an application in Angular and ASP.NET.
+It was not really my goal to demonstrate best practices, but more get you started with custom pages in Umbraco, and not to cloud the examples with a lot of Angular and ASP.NET boilerplate.

 That said, let's continue with the last few chapters, starting with [multiple custom sections](sections.md) in Umbraco, and then improving the login flow using [2FA](tfa.md) and [Azure AD](adfs.md).